soaremicheledavid/ES-Theme-MINIMA/README.md

 ![RED-GAMELIST](https://github.com/soaremicheledavid/ES-Theme-MINIMA/assets/157101299/7057754e-7b3b-482e-aff5-0d7b2ec1d3ed)

-# LICENSE CC BY-NC-SA 4.0 ©SMDOFFICIAL
+# LICENSE CC BY-NC-SA 4.0 © SMD OFFICIAL

 You are free to:
 Share — copy and redistribute the material in any medium or format